-The Board of Trustees of the Vermont State Teachers' Retirement System ("VSTRS" or the "System") has engaged Buck Consultants, LLC ("Buck") to prepare an actuarial valuation of their OPEB (Other Post-employment Benefits, or, postretirement benefits other than pension) program as of June 30, 2015.
-The State Treasurer's Office provided the employee data and premium information used in the completion of this study.
+The Board of Trustees of the Vermont State Teachers' Retirement System ("VSTRS" or the "System") has engaged Buck Consultants, LLC ("Buck") to prepare an actuarial valuation of their OPEB (Other Post-employment Benefits, or, postretirement benefits other than pension) program as of June 30, 2016.
+The State Treasurer's Office provided the employee data, premium, and claims information used in the completion of this study.